jkcfg/jk/docs/deprecations.md

 # List of std library deprecations

+## Deprecated in 0.4.x (will be changed in 0.5.0)

+### Special case for default input directory

+In most cases, the input directory will be the current directory if not explicitly set with `--input-directory`.

+However, there is a special case: if the script being run is from the filesystem, the input directory will be set to the directory containing the script.

+This special case is deprecated.
+From 0.5.0, the input directory will _always default to the current working directory_ unless explicitly set with `--input-directory`.

 ## Deprecated in 0.3.x (will be removed in 0.4.0)

 ### `generate` file property is now called path